Financial Supervision Authority

 The Financial Supervision Authority is a financial supervision institution with autonomous competence and a separate budget which conducts supervision in the name of the state and is independent in its activities and decisions.

-The Financial Supervision Authority conducts state supervision over the banks, insurance companies, insurance intermediaries, investment firms, management companies, investment and pension funds as well as the payment service providers, e-money institutions and securities market that have been authorised by the Financial Supervision Authority.
+The Financial Supervision Authority conducts state supervision over the banks, insurance companies, insurance intermediaries, investment firms, management companies, investment and pension funds as well as the payment service providers, e-money institutions, small loan offices and securities market that have been authorised by the Financial Supervision Authority.
 The supervision authority of the domicile of a bank, an insurance company or an investment firm conducts primary supervision over the branches of the banks, insurance companies and investment firms operating in Estonia.
-Leasing companies and small loan offices do not fall under the supervision of the Financial Supervision Authority.

 Objective of Financial Supervision